Basieumo/CUSTOMER-SHOPPING-BEHAVIOUR-ANALYSIS---PowerBI/README.md

 The analysis will answer and address the following key questions and areas:

-•	Quantity Sold
+- Quantity Sold
-•	Total Revenue:
+- Total Revenue
-•	Revenue by Age Categories
+- Revenue by Age Categories
-•	Revenue by Product category
+- Revenue by Product category
-•	Customer distribution by country.
+- Customer distribution by country.
-•	Gender distribution by age
+- Gender distribution by age
-•	Customer distribution across segments
+- Customer distribution across segments
-•	Customer distribution by income
+- Customer distribution by income
-•	Customer Payment and shipping preferences
+- Customer Payment and shipping preferences
-•	Top 7 Favourite
+- Top 7 Favourite
-•	Top 10 best-selling categories
+- Top 10 best-selling categories
-•	Top 20 most profitable products
+- Top 20 most profitable products
-•	Monthly Sales trend
+- Monthly Sales trend

+## Scope

+This analysis covers the sales activities from March 2023 to February 2024, and focuses on customer purchasing behavior within the e-commerce platform.
+It includes the analysis of customer demographics, address, customer feedback product preferences, purchase history, and engagement metrics.

+## Methodology and Tools

+Data for the analysis were collected from the e-commerce platform's transactional database and provided by Quantum Analytics.

+Various data analysis techniques were employed to interpret and extract meaningful insights from the collected data.

+Microsoft PowerBI and Power Query were tools used to analyze and create the interactive dashboard.

+## Insights & Recommendation

+The following are the insights found upon analyzing the database

+# Customer distribution by Age segments and Gender

+- The majority of customers (46%) fall within the Gen-Z demography, with the highest purchasing power.
+- In all three demographics, males outperformed, making up 56% of the total customer base.
+- This suggests that Millennials and females are the least active demographics, exhibit lower levels of engagement indicating a need to enhance their purchasing influence.

+## Recommendation
+ - Targeted marketing strategies can engage Millennials by offering exclusive deals and using social media
+ - Understanding female customers' needs is crucial, including curating products and inclusive advertising.
+ - Incorporating user feedback and adapting to market trends can attract and retain these demographics, balancing the customer base and driving growth